Category: Board Meetings

 I’ve sat in boardrooms where £50 million decisions hung on a single presentation.
 I’ve watched executives with brilliant ideas fail because their board deck was a mess.
 And I’ve seen average proposals succeed because they were structured exactly right.

-After 24 years in corporate banking — at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank — I’ve delivered hundreds of board presentations.
-More importantly, I’ve helped clients raise over £250 million using the exact board presentation template I’m sharing today.
+After 25 years in corporate banking — at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank — I’ve worked on senior board presentations across financial services, consulting, and technology.
+I’ve helped clients structure the case for budget approval using the board presentation template I’m sharing today.

 This isn’t theory.
 It’s the structure that gets budgets approved, strategies greenlit, and careers accelerated.